-The Audit Committee shall consist of three or more directors, all of whom, in the judgment of the Board of Directors, shall be independent in accordance with the American Stock Exchange listing standards.
+The Audit Committee shall consist of three or more directors, all of whom, in the judgment of the Board of Directors, shall be independent in accordance with the NYSE Amex stock exchange listing standards.
 Each member shall, in the judgment of the Board of Directors, have the ability to read and understand the Company's basic financial statements or shall, at the time of appointment, undertake training for that purpose.
-At least one member of the Audit Committee shall, in the judgment of the Board of Directors, be an audit committee financial expert in accordance with the rules and regulations of the Securities and Exchange Commission and at least one member (who may also serve as the audit committee financial expert) shall, in the judgment of the Board of Directors, have accounting or related financial management expertise in accordance with the American Stock Exchange listing standards.
+At least one member of the Audit Committee shall, in the judgment of the Board of Directors, be an audit committee financial expert in accordance with the rules and regulations of the Securities and Exchange Commission and at least one member (who may also serve as the audit committee financial expert) shall, in the judgment of the Board of Directors, have accounting or related financial management expertise in accordance with the NYSE Amex stock exchange listing standards.